Timchen0111/A-New-Multicast-Grouping-Scheme-on-Handover/README.md

 =================================
 #### This code is for "A New Multicast Grouping Scheme on Handover". ####

-To use the simulation code, you have to execute "main.m" by typing the following command:
+To use the simulation code, you have to execute "main.m" by using the following MATLAB command:
 ```
 main("NAME-OF-SCHEME","NUMBER OF UE","SIMULATION TIME")
 ```